awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-deploy-api-with-console.md

  After an API is deployed, you can modify the stage settings to enable or disable API cache, logging, or request throttling\.
 You can also choose a client certificate for the backend to authenticate API Gateway and set stage variables to pass deployment context to the API integration at run time\.
 For more information, see [Update Stage Settings](stages.md#how-to-stage-settings)\.

+**Important**
+After modifying stage settings, you must redeploy the API for the changes to take effect\.

 **Note**
  If the updated settings, such as enabling logging, requires a new IAM role, you can add the required IAM role without redeploying the API\.
 However, it can take a few minutes before the new IAM role takes effect\.
 Before that happens, traces of your API calls will not be logged even if you have enabled the logging option\.